Sunday, 22 July 2007

 The showers looked smart but promised more than they delivered.
 The temperature control knob gave you a range between stone cold and not-quite-warm-enough.
 Nevertheless we washed ourselves and all our walking clothes, as we did every day.

-Walking up to the village in the evening for dinner, we saw the remains of an earlier camping ground, just across the bridge from the present one, its solid reception building in a state of abeyance and its terraces adorned with picnic tables and tubs of flowers.
+Walking up to the village in the evening for dinner, we saw the remains of another camping ground, just across the bridge from the present one, its solid reception building in a state of abeyance, but its terraces adorned with picnic tables and tubs of flowers.